 What she did have, of course, was Facebook, so she joined several groups set up for the seemingly innocuous purposes of mushroom identification.
 One day, a stranger in one of these groups identified the 50 grams of fresh mushrooms she had foraged in a friend’s cow field as panaeolus cyanescens, or “blue meanies”.
 That stranger instructed her to take them all in one go, and she did.

-It’s a large dose, but 50 grams is roughly approximate to what participants in the clinical trials are given.
+It’s a large dose, even by clinical trial standards.
 And it was those trials she was trying to emulate.
+Luckily, Dianne had a good experience.
 “It was amazing,” she says.
 “Oh my god, it was.
 For the first time in a very, very long time, I felt normal”.
-Dianna says she felt changes in her character immediately: “Before, things were always so hard to do, even just washing the dishes.
+She says she felt changes in her character immediately: “Before, things were always so hard to do, even just washing the dishes.
 [But] afterwards it was like, I could wash the dishes.
 I could just go in there and just do it.”

 Recent reports out of research centres like Imperial College London, Johns Hopkins University and St Vincent’s in Melbourne highlight the apparent efficacy of psychedelics in treating mental health conditions.
 But the slow pace of research and development, not to mention the legal obstacles and financial demands, has left those interested in the benefits frustrated.
 Some of these individuals are taking matters into their own hands, congregating on social media to identify, discuss, and then dose on magic mushrooms.